NinjaSiren/Vanilla-Furniture-Expanded---Security-More-Turrets/README.md

 # Vanilla-Furniture-Expanded---Security-More-Turrets
  Vanilla Furniture Expanded - Security More Turrets adds few more turrets to play and use to defend your bases, includes a laser turret for burning your enemies and whatever you want to burn.

 Works with Rimworld 1.1 and 1.2

+Not yet approved or seen by the Vanilla Extended team, but it needs the following Vanilla Expanded mods to run:

+Vanilla Furniture Expanded - Security
+Vanilla Weapons Expanded - Lasers